rxvy-dev/ANON-CYBER/README.md

 </div>

-## Requirements
+## ▓▓ Requirements

-- Linux (built and tested on Arch / BlackArch)
+- Linux — built and run on Arch / BlackArch
 - Python 3
-- `sudo` access (required for OS detection, MacChanger, and service management)
+- `sudo` — needed for OS detection, MacChanger, and Tor service control
-- [`yay`](https://github.com/Jguer/yay) for AUR packages (Holehe, Sherlock, Riseup VPN)
+- [`yay`](https://github.com/Jguer/yay) — needed for the AUR packages (Holehe, Sherlock, Riseup VPN)

-## Installation

-### Option 1 — Built-in installer

-Run the script and choose the install option from the main menu:
+## ▓▓ Getting it running

+**Let the tool install its own dependencies:**

 ```bash
 python3 rxvyrecon.py
 ```

-Then select **`[I] Install Dependencies`**.
-This will:
+Choose `[I] Install Dependencies` from the main menu.
+It will, in order:

-1. Install core tools via `pacman` (Nmap, Nikto, WHOIS, DIRB, Subfinder, ProxyChains, SQLMap, MacChanger, etc.)
+1. Pull the core tools through `pacman` (Nmap, Nikto, WHOIS, DIRB, Subfinder, ProxyChains, SQLMap, MacChanger)
-2. Install AUR tools via `yay` (Holehe, Sherlock)
+2. Pull AUR tools through `yay` (Holehe, Sherlock)
-3. Pull and run the BlackArch strap script
+3. Fetch and run the BlackArch strap script
 4. Clone [ZPhisher](https://github.com/htr-tech/zphisher)

-> ⚠️ **Heads up:** the BlackArch strap script's SHA256 is **not verified** by this installer.
-It could theoretically be corrupted or DNS-spoofed in transit.
-Review `strap.sh` yourself before running if that matters for your threat model.
+> The BlackArch strap script's SHA256 is **not verified** here.
+> It could theoretically be corrupted or spoofed in transit —

-### Option 2 — Manual install
+> read `strap.sh` yourself first if that matters to you.

+**Or install everything by hand:**

 ```bash
 sudo pacman -S nmap nikto whois inetutils dirb subfinder proxychains python-requests sqlmap macchanger